erivera3/wildfire-incident-response-system/README.md

 ## Final Statement

-This incident was not managed through reaction, but through **predefined structure and controlled decision-making**.
+This incident was managed through **predefined structure and controlled decision-making**, not reaction.

 The ability to define thresholds, interpret signals, and execute under uncertainty is directly transferable to IT systems, cybersecurity operations, and incident response environments.